nikestep/grunt-html-angular-validate/README.md

 The path to write a JSON report of validation and linting output to after completion.
 Set to `null` to not create this file.

+### reportCheckstylePath
+Type: `String`
+Default value: `html-angular-validate-report-checkstyle.xml`

+The path to write a checkstyle compatible xml report of validation and linting output to after completion.
+Set to `null` to not create this file.

 #### options.w3clocal
 Type: `String`
 Default value: `null`